bedla/maven-assertj-generator-test-error/README.md

    +- ...
 ```

-Note 1: there is not `junit-4.12.jar` on `contextClassLoader`'s classpath.

-Note 2: `importRealm` is only one and points to main Maven's realm.
+Note: `importRealm` is only one in list and points to main Maven's realm.

 ### 3) Find classes to process for package `cz.bedla.dto`